 Source | techcrunch.com | Kyle Poyar

 Software buying has evolved.
 The days of executives choosing software for their employees based on IT compatibility or KPIs are gone.
 Employees now tell their boss what to buy.
 This is why we’re seeing more and more SaaS companies — Datadog, Twilio, AWS, Snowflake and Stripe, to name a few — find success with a usage-based pricing model.
+This is also influenced by the recent opps proposed rule

 The usage-based model allows a customer to start at a low cost,